elshafee/elshafee/README.md

 I am a third-year Medical Informatics student at faculty of computer and Al Benha University.
 I am interested in working in the largest companies and look forward to developing my career in the field of Android development to utilize my skills and gain practical and I believe I would make an excellent addition to your team because I feel I am well qualified for this job.
 I have a good understanding of Android and all the skills you are looking for, I am an ambitious, motivated, creative and fast learner.

+I'm Studying Mechatronics Engineering at [Horus University](https://new.horus.edu.eg/) &

 <br>

-- 🌱 I’m currently learning Android Deveopment and getting knowledge about Software Enginnering.
+- 🌱 I’m currently Studing Mechatronics Engineering at Horus University.
-- 📄 Know about my experiences [Resume](https://resume.io/r/pKfcGZy7p)
+- 📄 Know about my experiences [LinkedIn Profile ](https://www.linkedin.com/in/ahmad-elshafee-1a44051a6/)
-- 💬 Ask me about: C++, Data Structure, Algorithms, OOP, Java, Kotlin, XML, Android, Database, Version Control, Team Management.
+- 💬 Ask me about: C, Embedded Systems, Algorithms, OOP, Java, Kotlin, XML, Android, Database, Version Control, Team Management, Machine Learning & Project management.
-- I am working on my YOUTUBE channel [AhmedHosny](https://www.youtube.com/channel/UCX9HMXGGp39T8K5rzqP9_sw).
+- I am working as Expert Trainer at [BambooGeeks](https://www.bamboogeeks.com/) as Expert Trainer.
-- ⚡ Fun fact: I love to play chess and listen music.
+- ⚡ Fun fact: I love playing with Electronics and Listening to Om Kolthom.
 - 📫 How to reach me:  follow me from the footer links below 👇